 '''

-#include <db.h>
+#include <db_cxx.h>

 int

-DB_CHANNEL->set_timeout(DB_CHANNEL channel, db_timeout_t timeout);
+DbChannel::set_timeout(db_timeout_t timeout);

 '''

-The DB\CHANNEL->set\timeout() method sets the default timeout value for the DB\CHANNEL handle.
-This timeout is used by the DB\CHANNEL->send\request() (page 530) method.
+The DbChannel::set_timeout() method sets the default timeout value for the DbChannel handle.
+This timeout is used by the DbChannel::send_request() (page 555) method.

-The DB\CHANNEL->set\timeout() method returns a non-zero error value on failure and 0 on success.
+The DbChannel::set_timeout() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.

-Configures the amount of time that may elapse while the DB\CHANNEL->send\request() (page 530) method waits for a message response.
+Configures the amount of time that may elapse while the DbChannel::send_request() (page 555) method waits for a message response.
 The timeout value must be specified as an unsigned 32-bit number of microseconds, limiting the maximum timeout to roughly 71 minutes.

-The DB\CHANNEL->set\timeout() method may fail and return one of the following non-zero errors:
+The DbChannel::set_timeout() method may fail and throw a DbException exception, encapsulating one of the following non-zero errors, or return one of the following non-zero errors: